 Know your financial situation when you begin a new business.
 Be prepared for startup and understand your revenue and expenses when your business grows.

-Visit 9 Initial Steps to Start a Business to help you get started!
+Visit 9 Steps to Make Before Starting a Small Business to help you get started!

 Even though I do not always feel like I have patience, it was patience that got me through running a new business.
 Building a business can be chaotic and difficult.